How and Why to Research a Company

 You can search Hoover's Online by company name or keyword.
 Superpages allows you to search by business name, category or location.
 Vault is a website that offers job seekers an in-depth look inside some of the hottest industries.
 They also provide career advice, along with company and industry profiles.

 If you're interested in big business, you can browse the Fortune 500 top companies list.
 Then take a look at the snapshot for company details, revenues and contact information.
 Fortune provides similar lists for the 100 Fastest Growing Companies and the 100 Best Companies to Work For.

 Want to Ace That Interview?

-Preparing for an interview is a certainly a crucial reason to research employers.
-You'll want to know as much about your potential employer as possible, so that you can start your interview on good footing.
+Preparing for an interview is certainly a crucial reason to research employers.
+You'll want to know as much about your potential employer as possible so that you can start your interview on good footing.

 Read anything and everything you can about your target company.
 Use Google to find the employer's website and check the company’s social media profiles.
 Then review the sites to see what the company is saying about itself.